 Dr. Spevack was involved in diverse cross-disciplinary research projects and extensively published in a variety of peer reviewed scientific journals.

 As a frequent expert guest on radio and television shows and through his presence in newspapers, locally and nationally, Dr. Spevack shared his clinical gift with the public by breaking down the basic concepts that he found so effective in clinical work into helpful simple tips.

 With his staff, Dr. Spevack developed the Fall Lecture Series at the Montreal General Hospital.
 For over 20 years, each fall over eight weeks, a cognitive behavior therapist on staff at the clinic delivered a free presentation to the public, with topics ranging from stress management to fear of flying.
 In anticipation of the lecture’s topics, CBC radio, with Bernard St Laurent, would present Mental Health 101, to summarize the information to be presented that week.

 Dr Michael Spevack died in March 2009.
 As his legacy, the clinic continues to provide quality psychotherapy and mental health education to the Montreal community, as well as training to interns, and continues to advance research.
-In his honour, the Fall Lecture Series have been renamed The Dr. Michael Spevack Lecture Series, and the Dr. Michael Spevack Research Foundation was established which funds research at the Cognitive Behavior Therapy Clinic.
+In his honour, the Fall Lecture Series have been renamed The Dr. Michael Spevack Memorial Lecture Series.

 Dr. Spevack appointed Dr. Luisa Cameli as Clinic Director.
 He was her mentor for many years.